PESTO GNOCCHI & ROASTED TOMATOES

 Wash and boil the potatoes for about 30 minutes in a large pot of water, or until easily pieced with a fork.
 Drain and rinse the potatoes under cold water, and then let cool until they can be handled easily.

-While you boil your potatoes, you can toast your pine nuts in a small pot with just a touch of olive oil.
+oil.
 Over low heat, swirl them around until they are golden brown.
 Add the pine nuts, along with the rest of the ingredients for the pesto, into a blender or food processor and blend until smooth.

 When you potatoes are cooled enough to handle, peel them with a paring knife (the skin should peel away pretty easily).
 You can either mash the potatoes until smooth, or use the food processor.
 To the potatoes, add the ricotta, egg, flour, and seasoning.
 Mix by hand and knead when the dough becomes less sticky.
 Add any additional flour so that the dough does not stick to your hands.